 Electronic Research Administration (ERA) is a very broad term that is used to describe any electronic tool that is used in research administration.
 Email and online portals for proposal submittal are just a few of the tools that fall under the ERA umbrella.
 At TROY, proposal writers must register through OSP for sponsors requiring online submissions.
 Submission of proposals (online or hard copy) must receive review and approval prior to the final submission of materials.

 Policy for Administrative Review and Approval of Sponsor Proposals

 Faculty and staff writers must secure review and approval of materials prior to the submission of proposals to sponsors for funding consideration.
-This review must be secured seven days prior to sponsor deadline.
 A review package will consist of the following: